Dan Enright: Exile

 Barry and Enright's careers went into eclipse after the scandal broke, though Barry did get some hosting and acting gigs and briefly collaborated on projects with game show packager Goodson-Todman Productions.
 Barry purchased a radio station in Redondo Beach, California, and in 1969 he made his first network comeback as an emcee, replacing Dennis Wholey on a short-lived prime-time game, The Generation Gap on ABC.
 Two years later he sold his first post-scandal game show, also to ABC, called The Reel Game, which he emceed as well.

-Slowly, Enright managed to work his way back into television, having to go to Canada to do so.
+Slowly, Enright managed to work his way back into television, having to go to Canada to do so, working first at his new company Aladan Productions in 1959, then at Screen Gems in 1964.
 He was a producer of the early-70s syndicated game show All About Faces with Richard Hayes.
 Barry and Enright collaborated on other small Canadian-produced quiz shows including Line 'em Up, Photo Finish shot in Montreal, and It's a Match which was taped in Toronto.
 It was on these shows that a number of young American and Canadian producers and directors got their start, including John Kastner, Sidney M. Cohen, Mark Phillips and Jay Wolpert.